Leadwerks/Documentation/entityspawning.md

 ## Projectiles

-This example shows how projectiles can be spawned when the player holds the space key, and how they can be managed until it is time to delete them.
+This example shows how projectiles can be spawned when the player holds the left mouse button, and how they can be managed until it is time to delete them.

 ```lua
 -- Get the displays